AK-MCH-EPI/DataLinkageR/README.md

 # DataLinkageR
-A simple example using the RecordLinkage package in R was shared at the 2018 CityMatCH conference.
+A simple example using the RecordLinkage package in R was shared at the 2019 CSTE conference.

 All names are made up by me, and any similarity are entirely due to chance.